Medical Malpractice, Errors in Judgment, and The Beginner’s Mind

 Pringle v.
 Rapaport, 980 A.2d 159 (Pa.
 Super.
 Ct.
 2009)(rejecting error of judgment instruction as likely to confuse juries because it “wrongly suggests to the jury that a physician is not culpable for one type of negligence, namely the negligent exercise of his or her judgment” and remanding shoulder dystocia case for a new trial).
 The law still holds that a doctor isn’t responsible for every adverse event, and that, at core, the issue is whether the doctor followed the applicable standard of care, nothing more and nothing less.

 Truth is, only a small number of medical malpractice lawsuits involve allegations that a doctor was presented with multiple legitimate options and chose the wrong one.
 (Those few cases usually involve allegations that, in fact, there was only one legitimate option.)
 Instead, the majority of medical malpractice lawsuits arise from an allegation that the doctor completely missed something or did something in an indisputably negligent manner.
-“Failure to diagnose,” as it were, like the obstetrician who failed to recognize hypoxia and fetal distress or the radiologist who didn’t see a lump on an x-ray that was lung cancer.
+“Failure to diagnose,” as it were, like the obstetrician who failed to recognize intrapartum hypoxia or the radiologist who didn’t see a lump on an x-ray that was lung cancer.
 Other times, the defendant did something just plain wrong, like the hospital that reported mistaken biopsy results back to the treating physician or the surgeon who didn’t check if they perforated the patient’s bowel during an operation.